Skip to main content

 Conclusion

 SLT has demonstrated its ability to control IOP effectively and safely in patients with mild to moderate open-angle glaucoma.
 The LiGHT study’s findings support SLT as a primary intervention, potentially reducing the need for ongoing medication and delaying or preventing the need for surgery.
-While questions about the optimal frequency of SLT treatments and post-laser drug regimens remain, SLT should be a strong consideration for newly diagnosed patients or those in the early stages of the disease.
+While questions about the optimal frequency of SLT treatments and post-laser drug regimens remain, laser therapy for glaucoma should be a strong consideration for newly diagnosed patients or those in the early stages of the disease.
 By integrating SLT into glaucoma management, patients can benefit from a more straightforward, compliance-friendly treatment that offers sustained IOP control and improves long-term outcomes.